GalvanicGames/unity-events/README.md

-# Unity Events
+# Unity Events 2.0
 =======================
-An efficient code focused typed event system with global and per GameObject event systems.
-Loosely couple components by using this event system to invoke functions who listen for events.
+An efficient code focused typed publisher/subscriber event system.
+Supports global event system and per object event systems that send deferred events to be processed at a later time.
+Allows regular callback events and multithreaded jobs that trigger on events.

 ####Obtain!####
 [Releases](https://github.com/GalvanicGames/unity-events/releases)